OpenAD: Open-World Autonomous Driving Benchmark for 3D Object Detection: Construction of OpenAD

-Note that though we have utilized tools such as MLLM to automate some stages as much as possible to reduce manual workload, we have also incorporated manual verification into each stage to ensure the accuracy of annotations.
+Note that although we have utilized tools such as MLLM to automate some stages as much as possible to reduce manual workload, we have also incorporated manual verification into each stage to ensure the accuracy of each annotation.